react-native-community/directory/README.md

 ## How do I add a library?

-- Add it to `react-native-libraries.json`.
+- Add it at the end of `react-native-libraries.json` file.
 - Submit a PR.

 Please follow this format, fields order and indentation: